influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/dagTask.md

 withParametersMixin(parameters)
 ```

-Parameters is the list of parameters to pass to the template or workflow
+"Parameters is the list of parameters to pass to the template or workflow"

 **Note:** This function appends passed data to existing values

 ## obj continueOn

-ContinueOn defines if a workflow should continue even if a task or step fails/errors.
-It can be specified if the workflow should continue when the pod errors, fails or both.
+"ContinueOn defines if a workflow should continue even if a task or step fails/errors.
+It can be specified if the workflow should continue when the pod errors, fails or both."

 ### fn continueOn.withError